top of page

 The reason you want to maintain a spotless driving record is so that you will always qualify for the lowest possible insurance rates.
 Insurance companies check your driving record each time you apply for or you renew your coverage, and some companies check more often than that.
 If you have charges on your record this will impact your future insurance rates, regardless of whether the points are still on your license, and your insurance company may even adjust your rates if new tickets go on your driving record.

-There is currently a process of asking the Missouri Department of Revenue to remove certain old tickets from your record.
+There is currently a process of asking the Missouri Department of Revenue to remove certain old tickets from your driving record.
 The following is direct from their website, dor.mo.gov:

 • How can I request an old ticket to be removed from my record?